BalliAsghar/partial-clone/README.md

 ## Features

 - Clones a specific branch from the repository
-- Clones a specific branch from the repository
 - Supports shallow cloning for faster cloning
 - User input validation and error handling